JimmyWu-Peiyuan/SmartFitnessManager/README.md

 **Data-Focused Python Course Final Project**

 ## Overview
-SmartFitnessManager is a Python-based application that focuses on two primary functionalities:
+SmartFitnessManager is a Python-based GUI application that focuses on two primary functionalities:

 1. **Calorie Tracking** – Track your daily caloric intake based on the foods you consume.
 2. **Workout Suggestions** – Get personalized workout suggestions to help meet your fitness goals.